 We ate our last piece of bread and continued.
 In the city Bourbonne-les-Bains we hoped to find some food.
-Unfortunately there was a street fair so the main road was closed.
+Unfortunately, there was a street fair, so the main road was closed.
 At least we found some ice cream.
 We considered waiting 45 minutes until the stores opened, but that seemed boring.
-We hadn't really eaten anything since breakfast, 70 km ago.
+We hadn't really eaten anything since breakfast 70 km ago.
 Along the way we passed through other villages, but those were small.
-It seemed like today was some kind of holiday.
+It seemed like today was some holiday.
 When we arrived in the big village there was a detour which we ignored.
 Suddenly a whole bunch of speed cyclists passed with a car behind them.
 I heard them say this was their last loop.
 Bram just wanted to continue, over the race track.
 We almost got into a fight, until I told him that I heard this was their last loop, which Bram didn't know.
 After the last cyclist we continued to the village center.
 The only baker in the town was closed because it was hard to reach because of the race.

 We didn't know what to do.
-In Neufchateau would definitely be a store, but that was another 20 km.
+In Neufchateau would almost certainly be a store, but that was another 20 km.
 I wanted to go there as fast as possible, just to have it over it.
 Just when we left I noticed a plum tree in the garden of an abandoned house.
 We jumped off our bikes and started eating.
 After 10 minutes we were still devouring them.
 We didn't have any water but the plums helped.
 Now we could reach Neufchateau without starving.

-Around 8:30 we went in search for a camping spot, which wasn't easy because of all the vegetable gardens.
+Around 8:30 we searched for a camping spot, which wasn't easy because of all the vegetable gardens.
 There were forests just a kilometer away, but all behind the gardens.
 In the next village we were finally able to reach them.
 There was mud everywhere.
 We walked along while trying to reach the main forest and find a place invisible from the path.
 We ate some plumbs before going to sleep.
 Just when we got into our tents it started to rain, which became increasingly worse.
 After 30 minutes it was a torrential downpour.
 It kept raining hard the entire night so we both hardly slept.